-How To Outsource Your IT Department Without Sacrificing Control
+How To Hire a Managed IT Services Provider Without Sacrificing Control

 Let’s face it.
-The very idea of outsourcing your IT department and handing everything over to someone you can’t see can seem daunting.
-At the same time, outsourcing your IT department can also be very rewarding for you, your end users, and your budget.
+The very idea of hiring a managed IT services provider and handing control over to someone you can’t see can seem daunting.
+At the same time, working with a managed IT servies provider can also be very rewarding for you, your end users, and your budget.

 It is more like moving from a quarterback role to a head coaching role.
 You are calling the plays, and you need your players to execute the plays in order to score.